KILTprotocol/sdk-js/docs/getting-started.md

 }
 ```

-## 6. How to verify a Claim
+## 6. Verify a Claim

-As in the attestation, you need a second identity to act as the verifier.
+As in the attestation, you need a second account to act as the verifier.
 The verifier only needs a light DID [see claimer DID](#22-generate-a-light-did-for-the-claimer):

 ```typescript
 const verifierMnemonic = generateMnemonic()